 Remember that lots of people who are interested in fitness apps are complete beginners.
 They need guidance and recommendations on how to exercise properly.
 Still, some fitness apps don’t provide videos demonstrating how exercises should be performed.
 While it may not be that important for more experienced users, this feature is a necessity for beginners.

 SWEAT, a fitness app by Kayla Itsines, provides a video demonstration of each exercise so the app’s users can see the right way to perform workouts.
-If you want to know how to make a fitness app like SWEAT, check out our article providing detailed information on this app’s features and design and development tips.

 Create a community to let users support each other

 As you may have noticed, some of the apps we’ve mentioned have community features like adding friends and leaving comments.
 Support from other users can motivate.
 Moreover, users can have similar goals, and community features let them share the experience.
 Allowing users to simply share their achievements on social media may not be enough.